Irrigation is a critical input for agricultural production, and plays an important role in food security in Australia and abroad.

 *Source: ABS, for the latest year for which figures are available, 2021

-“As deadlines approach for compliance with non-urban water metering obligations in different areas (NSW deadlines are this year and next year for inland and coastal areas respectively) there are tens of thousands of farmers and food producers affected.
+“As deadlines roll out for compliance with non-urban water metering obligations in different areas, there are tens of thousands of farmers and food producers affected.

 Different pumps meet different needs